Hope Starkey, 28, of Abbotsford Road, Nuneaton, appeared at Coventry Magistrates’ Court today.

 The court heard how investigating officers from Animal Protection Services visited Ms Starkey on 5th July 2021 after a member of the public reported concerns about Nylah.
 In interview, Ms Starkey admitted that she had purchased Nylah in late May.
 Ms Starkey further admitted that she did not seek veterinary attention for Nylah or provide any pain killers, and she took full responsibility.

-Jacob Lloyd, head of investigations at Animal Protection Services, said: “This is the one of the worst cases I have ever seen.
+A spokesperson on behalf of Animal Protection Services said: “This is the one of the worst cases I have ever seen.
 A member of the public had contacted us in July and was worried about the welfare of Nylah, reporting that she had not had any pain relief since her ears were cropped in late May.

 “Investigating officers from Animal Protection Services attended the address and found Nyla.
 The strong foul smell coming from her ears was unbearable.
 Both of her ears were infected.
 The ears were painful to touch.